-Plan activities to achieve goals and purpose of the club which could include snowshoe clinics, races, weekly outings or training groups.
+Plan future activities to achieve the goals and purpose of the club, which could include clinics, races, weekly outings, or training groups.

 Communicate with club members.
-Provide a means of communication to facilitate the introduction of new ideas and to identify people who’re interested in filling future leadership positions.
-A simple newsletter can accomplish this.
-Emailing and web sites work as well.
+Provide a means of communication to introduce new ideas and identify people interested in filling future leadership positions.
+A simple newsletter can accomplish this objective.
+Emailing and websites work as well.

-Examine the by-laws of other local sport clubs for a model.
+Examine the by-laws of other local sports clubs for a model.
 Start with something short and simple.
 The document can be amended later.
-Make sure to include the following:
+Make sure to include: